5undel/Kitchen-Forum/README.md

    - Go to Settings Tab, click reveal Config Vars and add DISABLE_COLLECTSTATIC, 1.
    - Go to Deploy - Deployment method and connect to Github
    - Connect to GitHub search for repo-name = kitchen-forum and connect.
-   - Go sown to Manual deploy - Choose a branch to deploy - masterbranch
+   - Go down to Manual deploy - Choose a branch to deploy - main
    - Click deploy Branch.
    - After depolyd click "Open app"